Chọn từ có trọng âm chính khác với các từ còn lại: language, diverse, promote, combine

 "Association of Southeast Asian Nations (ASEAN), regional alliance of ten independent countries that (1)……; stability and economic growth in Southeast Asia.
 The organization also encourages cultural exchanges between its members.
 ASEAN was founded in August 1967 by Malaysia, Thailand, and the (2)….. of Indonesia, Singapore, and the Philippines.
 Brunei joined the alliance after (3)….. independence from the United Kingdom in 1984.
 Vietnam was admitted (4)…. its seventh member in 1995.
 Laos and Myanmar (formerly Burma) joined ASEAN in 1997, and Cambodia became (5)…… of the alliance in 1999.
 The ASEAN secretariat, a (6) ….. office that administers the organization's activities, is located in Jakarta, Indonesia.

 Its Principal objectives, outlined in the Bangkok Declaration (1967), were to (7)…… economic growth and promote regional peace and stability.
 A joint forum with Japan was established in 1977, and a (8)….. agreement with the European Community was signed in 1980.
 During the late 1980s and early 1990s, ASEAN (9)…… an important role in mediating the civil war in Cambodia.
-In January 1992 ASEAN members agreed to establish a free-trade area and to cut tariffs on nonagricultural goods over a 15-year period (10)______ in 1993."10.
-In January 1992 ASEAN members agreed to establish a free-trade area and to cut tariffs on nonagricultural goods over a 15-year period (10)______ in 1993.
+In January 1992 ASEAN members agreed to establish a free-trade area and to cut tariffs on nonagricultural goods over a 15-year period (10)______ in 1993."4.
+Vietnam was admitted (4)…. its seventh member in 1995

 -